dynamicguy/dynamicguy/site/content/post/training-a-custom-spacy-model-to-recognise-canadian-addresses.md

 ---
 # ca-address-parser

 This is a minimal implementation of a Canada address parser built using [spaCy NLP](https://spacy.io/usage/spacy-101) library.
 This [blog post](https://www.dynamicguy.com/admin/#/collections/post/entries/training-a-custom-spacy-model-to-recognise-canadian-addresses) covers the implementation and execution details at length.
+Click the image below to see the video:

 [![Video](/img/screenshot.png)](https://www.youtube.com/watch?v=ZJ99URgHJgA")